| Time | Session | |||||||||||

 |

 Dr. Wiesner will highlight how Advanced Cell Diagnostics and Lunaphore, Bio-Techne brands, are transforming the future of oncology research and precision medicine with spatial biology tools.
 Dr. Karen, from the Weizmann Institute of Science, will talk about how modern lung cancer treatment depends on multiple biomarkers, but current diagnostic workflows exhaust small biopsies and slow down life-saving therapy decisions.
 Her team developed a multiplexed imaging approach that reads dozens of markers from one tissue section, enabling comprehensive diagnosis while conserving tissue and shortening turnaround time.
+The last talk will present the application of RNAscopeTM, BaseScopeTM, and COMETTM technologies for highly sensitive spatial detection of RNA molecules, point mutations, and proteins at single-cell resolution.

 Room F9+10